Please note no barbeques are permitted in the park.

-The old King’s Road burial ground is now an attractive garden with an excellent display of daffodils in the spring.
+Dovehouse Green, SW3, was an old King’s Road burial ground.
+It is now an attractive garden with an excellent display of daffodils in the spring.
 This open area provides a quiet spot to sit among the trees and shrubs.

-Dovehouse Green was laid out as a garden in 1977.
-It was originally a gift from Sir Hans Sloane to the borough in 1733, for use as a burial ground and closed in 1824.
+Dovehouse Green was a garden in 1977.
+It was a gift to the borough from Sir Hans Sloane 1733, for use as a burial ground and closed in 1824.